Smintheus98/wmstatusd/README.md

 For explicit instructions see beginning of this section.

 ## Todo
- - Replace all system calls by internal solutions
  - Use NimScript configuration file
  - Fix program to use arc garbage collector